Causality is Key for Interpretability Claims to Generalise: Taxonomy for Characterising Intepretability Claims

-\textbf{Gap.} Calling it ``\emph{the} mechanism'' implies \emph{uniqueness} (up to a stated equivalence $\sim$): .
-This is an \emph{existence} result, not an \emph{identification} result.
-Multiple subgraphs may produce the same effect—redundant pathways, distributed implementations, or equivalent parameterisations.
-The method identifies one member of an equivalence class of sufficient circuits; which one it returns may depend on initialisation, optimisation path, or arbitrary tie-breaking. \emph{(Contrast: sufficiency \(\neq\) necessity is a rung error—necessity is a counterfactual L3 claim; here we remain at L2 but lack uniqueness.)}
+Showing $\exists S$ is an \emph{existence} result, not an \emph{identification} result that establishes uniqueness up to an equivalence class $\sim$.
+Multiple subgraphs may produce the same effect through redundant pathways, distributed implementations, or equivalent reparameterisations.
+The method identifies one member of an equivalence class of sufficient circuits, and which one it returns depends on initialisation, optimisation choices, etc.

-\textbf{What would resolve it.} Characterise the equivalence class itself, or introduce constraints that select a unique representative: multi-site interventions that discriminate between candidates, minimality criteria, or a causal abstraction specifying primitives.
+\textbf{What would resolve it.} One would need to introduce certain constraints to identify a more unique solution.
+(This is not a rung-level mismatch between evidence needed to determine an estimand and the one used to determine it, but rather a mismatch arising due to the evidence not ruling out alternative values of the estimand.